TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Membership Inference Attacks Based on the Transfer Shadow Training Technique

-In each of \TransMIAL{} and \TransMIAE{}, the transfer shadow training may take the freezing approach or the fine-tuning approach.
-Therefore, there are four types of our membership inference attacks.
-In our experiments, we compare all of them.
+In each of \TransMIAL{} and \TransMIAE{}, the transfer shadow training may take the freezing or fine-tuning approach.
+Therefore, there are four types of our membership inference attacks, which we compare in our experiments.
 As a membership inference adversary model $\Atk$ in \TransMIAL{}, we use a deep neural network (DNN) and a support vector machine (SVM).